elrevert/Aurora/README.md

 - Aurora (obviously) does not contain malware.
 The reason macOS shows this warning is purely because I don't pay for the apple developer program - I can't justify the cost of it against releasing a single app that is essentially freeware.
 If you're concerned about the providence of this repository; I have a very public-facing YouTube channel (same username) which I will be using to promote Aurora once it leaves Alpha.

 - Aurora is not (and never will be) open source.
 The reason for this is that some 'developers' in this space seem to have a habit of ripping off features from other apps and then charging for them.
-If you really want to take a look at the source code, send me a message with your full reasoning and I'll decide whether or not to send it over.
+If you really want to take a look at the source code, send me a message with your full reasoning and I'll decide whether or not to send it over privately.

 If you feel like either of these answers are a problem, don't use Aurora.
 <br>